-A high-level look at some of the programs supported by BC Housing.
-All of the statistics below are based on our fiscal year ending March 31, 2016.
+A high-level look at some of the programs and outcomes supported by BC Housing over the past fiscal year.

 Developing and preserving affordable housing

 Since 2001, the B.C. government has added close to 26,500 new units of affordable housing.
 Nearly 24,000 are complete, with the remainder in development or under construction.